bobheadxi/bobheadxi.github.io/_posts/2019-3-19-hercules.md

     <img src="https://img.shields.io/github/stars/src-d/hercules.svg?" />
 </p>

-*Hercules* is a fast and highly customizable Git repository analysis engine written in Go, built and open-sourced by [source{d}](https://sourced.tech/).
+*Hercules* is a fast and highly customizable Git repository analysis tool written in Go and Python, built and open-sourced by [source{d}](https://sourced.tech/).
 It runs a highly customizable pipeline of analysis tasks on a Git repository to generate all sorts of cool data and insights.
 I
 [used Hercules extensively for a project I worked on](https://bobheadxi.dev/timelines-recap)